AI2Phil/digame/docs/CI_FRONTEND_BUILD_FIX.md

 Error: No files were found with the provided path: frontend/.next/.
 No artifacts will be uploaded.
 ```

+This occurred because:
-This occurred because Next.js was configured with `output: 'standalone'` which changes the build output structure, causing the expected `.next/` directory to be missing or have different contents.
+1. Next.js was configured with `output: 'standalone'` which changes the build output structure
+2. The `exportPathMap` function was triggering export mode, creating an `export/` directory instead of `.next/`
+3. The `build:ci` script wasn't explicitly setting the `CI=true` environment variable

 ## Root Cause Analysis

 ### Problem
-- Next.js `standalone` output mode creates a different directory structure optimized for Docker deployment
+- The `exportPathMap` function in `next.config.js` was causing Next.js to run in export mode
+- Export mode creates an `export/` directory instead of the standard `.next/` directory
+- The `build:ci` script wasn't setting `CI=true`, so conditional output logic wasn't working
-- The CI artifact upload expected the standard `.next/` directory structure
+- CI artifact upload expected the standard `.next/` directory structure
-- The `standalone` output was needed for Docker builds but incompatible with CI artifact management

 ### Investigation Steps
 1. **Build Output Analysis**: Compared CI vs Docker build requirements